juremaj/track2p/README.md

 ## Installing via pip

-Next, set up a conda environment with python 3.9:
+First we need to set up a conda environment with python 3.9:

 ```
 conda create --name track2p python=3.9